 The “Nay Nay Nay” Trick for Stronger Head Voice

 Ever notice how Broadway singers sound effortless on high notes?
 This is one of their secrets!
+How to do it:

-- Say “Nay Nay Nay” in an exaggerated, bratty voice (like a cartoon character).
+- Say “Nay Nay Nay” in an exaggerated, bratty voice (like a cartoon character

 - Sing this on a high-pitched scale, keeping the same bright tone.